Vancouverism: Opponents

-Vancouver's planning process and Vancouverism have been widely criticized, including by prominent members of the planning and architectural communities in Vancouver, such as Patrick Condon, Scot Hein and Bing Thom, for a variety of reasons.
-Development potential on a site is typically divided into two categories, "outright" and "discretionary".
+Vancouver's planning process and Vancouverism have also been widely criticized by both urban planners and the public, including by prominent members of the planning and architectural communities in Vancouver, such as Patrick Condon, Scot Hein and Bing Thom, for a variety of reasons.
+In the instance of Vancouver, development potential on a site is typically divided into two categories, "outright" and "discretionary".
 Outright development is clearly defined in terms of use, height, and floor area and can proceed along a faster track than discretionary; however, the outright development potential is less than the discretionary track.
-Outright limitations may include lower height, less floor area, more restrictive uses, and larger setbacks.

 A developer can exceed the outright potential by negotiating with the Planning Department over the limitations on categories that have been identified in the various planning controls at the discretion of the Director of Planning.
-As noted above, this negotiating process gives the Planning Department significant leverage to negotiate design concessions or public benefits from developers; however, it does have numerous downsides, including:
+Regardless of how the project is approached, many opponents have expressed concerns over the philosophy and strategy of Vancouverism as a whole.